berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

     - Ex: In the previous lab, the GameObject for the player in the scene was named “Player”.
 Thus, if we write

-            foo = GameObject.Find(‘Player’);
+            GameObject player = GameObject.Find(‘Player’);

-        **foo** is assigned as a “pointer” to that GameObject instance (highlighted in blue).
+        **player** is assigned as a “pointer” to that GameObject instance (highlighted in blue).
-    - This method isn't that slow, and optimization isn't that big of a deal in this class.
-But if you're calling this method a lot and do want to try optimizing this a little, you can call this method once in the `Start()` method and then store a reference to what you found in a variable.
+    - This method isn't that slow, and optimization isn't that big of a deal in this class, but ideally you should try to only call this method once in the `Start()` method and then store a reference to what you found in a variable.
     - **More commonly used is [GameObject.FindWithTag()], to avoid having to change your code if you decide to rename a GameObject in the Inspector.**

 2. [GetComponent()]
     Returns a specified GameObject component.
     - Ex: During the gameplay, if you want to change the color of your player's sprite to red, you could type the following:

-            foo = GameObject.Find(‘Player’)
+            GameObject player = GameObject.Find(‘Player’);
             if (insert some arbitrary condition here) {
-                sr = foo.GetComponent<SpriteRenderer>();
+                SpriteRenderer sr = player.GetComponent<SpriteRenderer>();
                 sr.color = Color.red;
             }